BestPickZone

 by Suzanne Collins

-Best Overall YA Fantasy
+Best YA Dystopian Series

 Skip this if: Skip this if you want pure escapist fantasy without political content — Collins writes directly about power, propaganda, and resistance.